- Home

 Support Services Division

 The Support Services Division works behind the scenes to assist in day-to-day operations.
-This division is comprised of the following units: the Community Services Unit and the Clerical/Dispatch Unit.

 Community Resource Officer

 The Community Resource Officer (CRO) is responsible for a variety of tasks which include organizing and coordinating neighborhood watch programs and security and safety presentations for community groups and businesses.
 This officer assists in mediating neighbor disputes and attempts to resolve quality of life violations, such as animal complaints.
 The Community Resource Officer also coordinates Sharonville’s Shop with a Cop program for economically disadvantaged students.
+The Community Resource Officer strives to build ties within the community by becoming familiar with the residents and with the students in our Sharonville schools.

 Programs Offered by the CRO